The 13 Best Ways to Utilize Chili Peppers

 7. Fresh salsa

 A delicious Mexican dish is something I rarely say no to.
-A good fish taco served with fresh salsa is really something I can’t resist.
+A good fish taco served with fresh salsa is something I can’t resist.

 Here are two recipes for you: